 / n / in word-final position regularly adjusts itself in English to the anticipated point of articulation of the consonant at the beginning of the next word.
 You might have noticed what also happens to the / n / of one and nine in the song.
-Think of common phrases with the prepositions on and in which are followed by words beginning with bilabial / p, b, m / and you will notice that the / n / easily adjusts itself to / m / in anticipation. on purpose Qm "p3:p@s in person Im "p3:sn on paper in print on principle in prison on behalf in between on balance in Bristol on Monday in March on my behalf in medicine
+Think of common phrases with the prepositions on and in which are followed by words beginning with bilabial / p, b, m / and you will notice that the / n / easily adjusts itself to / m / in anticipation. on purpose Qm "p3:p@s in person Im "p3:sn

-Now listen to and transcribe
+Now listen to an d transcribe

+on paper in print on principle in prison

+on behalf in between on balance in

+Bristol

+on Monday in March on my behalf in

+medicine

-Notice that in cases like on Monday and in March, there is a 'double' / m / - a single articulation of double length to account for the final / m / of on and in and the initial / m / of the following word.
+Notice that in cases like on Mo onday and in March, there is a

+'double' / m / - a single articulat ion of double length to account

+for the final / n n / of on and in an d the initial / m / of th e following

+146

+This course has been compiled and edited from p orinted and electronic sources f or educational

+purposes.

+word.
 Otherwise it would sound like om unday im arch which does not sound typical of native English speech.

-In a parallel way, word-final / n / easily adjusts to a velar / N / in anticipation of following velar consonants / k, g /. on call QN "kO:l in case IN "kels on course in keeping on guard in Gloucester on grass in goal
+In a parallel way, word-final / n / easily adjusts to a velar / N / in anticipation of following velar consonants / k, g /. on call QN "kO:I in case IN "kels on course in keeping on guard ir Gloucester on grass in goal